nascimentocrafael/airflow-spark-delta/README.md

 ## Increasing the number of Spark Workers

-You can increase the number of Spark workers just adding new services based on `bitnami/spark:3.1.2` image to the `docker-compose.yml` file like following:
+You can increase the number of Spark workers just adding new services based on below code to the `docker-compose.yml` file like following:

 ```
 spark-worker-n:
-        image: bitnami/spark:3.3.2
+        build: "./docker-pyspark-delta"
         user: root
         networks:
             - default_net